irrdnet/irrd/docs/admins/suspension.rst

   their ``mnt-by``.
 If the `mntner` object does not exist (or is already suspended) IRRD rejects the request.
-* For each object, IRRD checks whether it has any other currently existing (includes them not being suspended) `mntners`.
-If it does, the object is left as is.
+* For each object, IRRD checks whether it has any other currently existing and non-suspended `mntners`.
+If it does have other maintainers, the object is left as is.
 * The `mntner` that is suspended and any object that has this maintainer as its only active `mnt-by`, is deleted from the active RPSL objects and stored